HyperTars/Greloupis/Documents/NamingConventions.md

     - Use underscore `_` to separate multiple words.

+- Models
+  - `UpperCaseCamelCase` convention for Model name
+  - All `lower case` for content

 - MySQL Name conventions
   - Use lowercase: Will help on speed typing, avoid mistakes dues to case sensitivity e.t.c
   - No space – use underscore instead